astraylinux/tiny-command/README.md

 `./init` to init tiny command.
 Use `sudo -E` instead `sudo`

+##pypath
+Get the main path of python

+---

 ##add && cmd
 It's my hobit, write some document at TINYPATH/man, and use cmd to read
 ```bash